oracleNetworkProtocol/plugchain/docs/endpoints/legacy-rest.md

 # Legacy Amino JSON REST

-The PLUGChain Hub versions v0.5.0 (depends on Cosmos-SDK v0.42) and earlier provided REST endpoints to query the state and broadcast transactions.
-These endpoints are kept in PLUGChain Hub v0.5, but they are marked as deprecated, and will be removed after a few versions therefore call these endpoints legacy REST endpoints.
+The Plug Chain Hub versions v0.5.0 (depends on Cosmos-SDK v0.42) and earlier provided REST endpoints to query the state and broadcast transactions.
+These endpoints are kept in Plug Chain Hub v0.5, but they are marked as deprecated, and will be removed after a few versions therefore call these endpoints legacy REST endpoints.

 Some important information concerning all legacy REST endpoints: